 27. Add colour with paper pom poms

 Deck out your garden party with paper pom pom decorations if you're bored of bunting.
 Hang them from trees, beams, washing lines and window frames to create an instant and fuss-free party vibe.
 You can get crafty and make your own party decorations or buy them if you're pushed for time.
 We love these pastel paper honeycomb decorations from Talking Tables.

 And if you're making your own, use patterned paper to add a vibrant touch, go monochromatic for serious sophistication, or all white or all black for a striking display.

 28. Get the party started with a pinata

 Children - not to mention adults - love to play this fun garden party game.
 Fill the pinata with sweets and hang from a branch for all ages to take part and enjoy.
 Assign different areas of your outdoor space to different activities.
 Create lounging areas for grown ups interspersed with games-themed points for younger party goers and everyone will be happy.

-Provide seating in shady areas so there is always somewhere for guests to sit back.
+Provide seating in shady areas so there is always somewhere for guests to sit back and people watch.
 Choose spots with pretty views out across the garden and use matching slip covers and co-ordinating cushions on mismatching chairs.
-Pretty garlands are a quick and easy way to get your garden in the party spirit – they also make a feature of a seating area.
-This is a lovely spot for people-watching.
+Plus a garden party gazebo means the celebrations can go on even if it starts to drizzle.